The Bankrate promise

 Frequently asked questions

-- How severe was the crime?
+- How severe was the alleged crime?

-- Did you serve a probation period?
+- Did you have a probationary period?